xiaoqingfengATGH/luci-theme-infinityfreedom/README.md

 [![Release Count][9]][8]
 [![Contact Me][10]][11]

-InfinityFreedom is a clean HTML5 theme for LuCI.
-It is based on luci-theme-material.
+InfinityFreedom-NG is a Luci theme customized for Homelede firmware, based on HTML5, CSS3, responsive layout, suitable for PC, Pad, and mobile devices.

-Copyright 2020 Richard Yu <xiaoqingfengatgm@gmail.com>
+Copyright 2024 Eric <xiaoqingfengatgm@gmail.com>

-This theme is specially designed for HomeLede (based on OpenWrt) firmware, and can also be used for other versions of OpenWrt.
-It is currently compatible with Luci18, and other versions of Luci are planned to be developed after this version is stable.
+This theme can also be used in other distributions of OpenWrt and is currently compatible with Luci18.

 For information on HomeLede firmware please see: https://github.com/xiaoqingfengATGH/HomeLede